Lee Barber, Principal & Chief Executive

-The case for an engineering and energy STEM-focused UTC in Warrington and the sub-region was specifically recommended by the Warrington Skills Commission (2012) as part of the town’s integrated Skills Action Plan.
+The case for an engineering STEM-focused UTC in Warrington and the sub-region was specifically recommended by the Warrington Skills Commission (2012) as part of the town’s integrated Skills Action Plan.

 Warrington has over four times the proportion of jobs in engineering activities compared to the average for England; representing a total of 5,100 employees and totals 27,500 within a 30 minute drive time of Warrington.
 It also has twice the national average of employees working in electricity, gas and steam and hosts a number of large businesses associated with the nuclear industry, currently supporting over 4,500 employees locally.

 The strength of these core infrastructure activities in Warrington such as energy and power has led to a deep and broad base of engineering consultancies as well as manufacturers.
 To support these organisations and fuel Warrington’s current and future growth there is a need for further skills development in the town.
 This is to ensure that the availability of suitably qualified engineers keeps pace with the predicted demographic increase, growth in the sector and the ageing workforce.